Galveston Island: History

 At the time of European encounter, Akokisa and Karankawa indigenous Americans lived and camped on what became known as Galveston Island.
 Earlier cultures likely used it as well for seasonal fishing and hunting.

-Historians believe the island is where Álvar Núñez Cabeza de Vaca and his small party made a brief stopover in November 1528, during his lengthy and notable survival odyssey.
+Historians believe the island is where Álvar Núñez Cabeza de Vaca and his small party of around 80, made a brief stopover in November 1528, during his lengthy and notable survival odyssey.
+After returning to Spain in 1537, Cabeza de Vaca wrote an account of his eight years of traveling across what is now the US Southwest, first published in 1542 as La relación y comentarios ("The Account and Commentaries"), and in later editions retitled Naufragios y comentarios ("Shipwrecks and Commentaries").

 Jao de la Porta, along with his brother Morin, financed the first settlement by ethnic Europeans on Galveston Island in 1816.
 Jao de la Porta was born in Portugal of Jewish parentage; he became a trader in Texas.

 (De la Porta was named supercargo for the Karankawa Indian trade and later became a full-time trader.)

 The privateer Jean Lafitte brought his men and followers from Louisiana to the island, naming his settlement Campeche, after the older settlement on the Yucatan Peninsula.
 For a few years, the island and the bay were their base for piracy and smuggling in slaves after the United States had ended its international slave trade in 1808.
 After attacking an American ship, Lafitte was forced in 1821 to leave by the US Navy.

-With the advent of Mexican independence in 1821, and the Texas revolution soon after in 1836, the Anglo-American population in the Republic of Texas began to grow rapidly.
+With the advent of Mexican independence in 1821, and the Texas Revolution soon after in 1836, the Anglo-American population in the Republic of Texas began to grow rapidly.
 The island quickly became Texas' primary port and a destination for immigration.
 Following Texas' annexation by the United States in 1845, the island's population soon surpassed the population of San Antonio.
 It became the state's major population center, a title it would hold until nearly the end of the 19th century.
 Galveston for a time before the American Civil War was the largest cotton shipping port in the world and the second-largest port for immigration in the United States.
 In the mid-19th century, it was a major port of entry for the many Germans who entered the state.